flopezag/fiware-testbed-deploy/README.md

 the port 22 (SSH) and allows the ICMP traffic.
 It is also possible to connect to any port from a VM using the same security group.

-The names of the keypair, the security group and other parameters as the preferable floating IP are configurable in the *settings.py* file, but most of the users may ignore this file securely.
+The names of the keypair, the security group, the booked floating IP are configurable in the *settings.py* file, but most of the users may ignore this file securely.
 However, to use the script in a different platform than FIWARE Lab, probably is necessary to change the parameter about the public shared network name.

-Although it is already possible to connect to the ubuntu account of the server, the installation is still running inside the VM and needs a few minutes to complete.
-Usually the installation process lasts between 10 and 20 minutes.
+Although it is already possible to connect to the ubuntu account of the server, the installation is still running inside the server and needs a few minutes to complete.
+Usually the installation process needs between 10 and 20 minutes.
 The job is finished after the file *config_vars* is copied into the */home/ubuntu* folder inside the virtual machine.

 When the installation is finished, the credential may be loaded with *. ~/config_vars*.
-The command *nova list* shows a testing VM that has been created during the installation inside the testbed (that is, it is a virtual machine running inside the testbed virtual machine).
+The command *nova list* shows a testing server that has been created during the installation inside the testbed (that is, it is a virtual machine running inside the testbed virtual machine).
 The floating IP 192.168.58.201 is associated to this VM (that is the second IP of the pool, the first was assigned to the router).
 It is